GBADsInformatics/GBADsDPM.R/README.md

 1.    ```read_params(file_path, file_type)``` reads in a model parameter file in YAML format into a user's R workspace based on a specied ```file_path``` telling R where files are located on a user's system
 2.    ```rpert(n, min, mode, max, lambda = 4)``` generates ```n``` random variates within a given range from the PERT distribution based on specified minimum, maximum, and modal values, where ```x_min``` $<$ ```x_mode``` $<$ ```x_max```.
 Setting ```lambda = 4``` controls the shape (*i.e.*, flatness) of the distribution, effectively placing more or less weight on certain values
-3.   ```run__compartmental_model()``` runs a simulation of the AHLE for a scenario of interest using parameters found in the YAML file
+3.   ```run_compartmental_model()``` runs a simulation of the AHLE for a scenario of interest using parameters found in the YAML file

 ## How to Run

+3. Download the code from GitHub.
-1. Run the `load.R` script.
+2. Run the `load.R` script.
 This installs and loads required packages and sources necessary functions.
 The packages may need to be installed first.
+You will need to change the working directory to correspond to your system.
+3. Call `run_compartmental_model()`.
+This will create a CSV file with summary statistics for variables of interest,